elotroalex/chiens/_texts/translation.md

 - on the tip of your love, on the tip of your delays
 - on the tip of your hymns
 - of your lamps
-- on your tips of insects and roots
+- on your tip of insects and roots
 - large spawning ramp drunk with mongrels and wild boars
 - lanceolate butrops and fires
-- the rout of the scrofulous example of poultice.
+- the rout of scrofulous cases of poultice.

 ---